Desert rat-kangaroo: Diet

 The desert rat-kangaroo was mainly herbivorous, feeding on foliage and stems of desert vegetation, but has also been found to eat insects such as beetles and weevils.
 Biomechanical analysis of its skull indicated that its diet was more likely limited to softer vegetation.
-It was so independent of water, it even shunned the succulent plants of the sand hills.
+It was so independent of water, it even shunned the succulent plants on the sand hills.
 It was able to survive without any surface water while feeding on green plants.

 Locomotion

 It had a distinct method of hopping.
 Its posture was forward and the long tail was extended when it moved at high speeds.
 Unlike other marsupials, Caloprymnus would land with the right foot in front of the left foot.
-It showed great endurance while being chased on horseback at high speeds (Finlayson reported chasing an individual over 12 miles), and "paused only to die".
+It showed great endurance while being chased on horseback at high speeds with Australian mammalogist Finlayson reported chasing an individual over 20 km, and "paused only to die".

 Reproduction

 Females reached sexual maturity at about 11 months, while males reached maturity some two months later.
 Marked sexual dimorphism was apparent, with females being larger.
-Females went through estrus at three-week intervals and could mate throughout the year.
+Females went through oestrus at three-week intervals and could mate throughout the year.
 Although able to mate all year, they had an irregular breeding season when most mating took place.
 Females with pouched joeys had been found between June and December.
 Young were born very undeveloped, as is typical of marsupials.
 Gestation was probably around one to two months, with a pouch period of two to three months.
 All females were found with only one young at a time.
 Young remained dependent for over a month after leaving the pouch and soon after would leave permanently.